 But for many people, eating more leafy vegetables is one of those things that sounds like a great idea that’s easier said than done.
 Often the problem is time; we don’t know how to shop for and cook greens, or we think it’s harder and more time-consuming than it is.
 There are actually many fast and easy ways to incorporate leafy greens into your daily diet.

-To find out more, join us at the Thrive Kitchen at Kaiser Permanente San Francisco for our March class, Eat Your Greens!
+To find out more, join us at the Thrive Kitchen at Kaiser Permanente San Francisco for our class on March 11, Eat Your Greens!
 Learn how to incorporate the delicious and varied flavor and nutritional power of leafy greens and herbs into your meals.

 We’ll cover a variety of cooking methods and flavors from around the world to help you love your greens!
 Here’s the menu:

 - Crispy, Crunchy Quinoa, Kale and Cauliflower Rice Salad with Pickled Currants

 - Korean Kale and Tofu Saute with Seared Mushrooms